Maria Kalapothakes: Biography

-Greek Women in Education
+Greek women in education

-Greece's systems was based on the German standard since the university's inception.
-Women were not fully allowed to attend German universities until 1900 although some women received Phds since the 1700s a formal law was passed in 1900 allowing women to attend some universities in the country.
+Greece's system was based on the German standard since the university's inception.
+Women were not fully allowed to attend German universities until 1900.
+Although some women had received PhDs since the 1700s, a formal law was passed in 1900 allowing women to attend some universities in the country.
 Madeleine Alexandrine Brès was the first woman in France to receive a medical degree in 1875 opening the door for Kalapothakes.

 In 1885, Sevasti Kallisperi passed an examination administered by a board of Greek secondary school and university teachers to obtain higher education but the government refused to offer her a scholarship because there were no funds available for female students at the time, her father paid for the tuition.
 She successfully attended the Sorbonne University.
 Around the same period, another Greek woman Irini Nafpliotou was awarded a doctoral degree in Paris for a thesis entitled Arithmetic.
-In 1887, the University of Athens refused to admit a female student from the Arsakeio school for girls because it did follow the same standard as the school for boys.
+In 1887, the University of Athens refused to admit a female student from the Arsakeio School for Girls because they claimed it did not follow the same standard as the school for boys.

 Ioanna Stephanopoli was the first female student to attend the University of Athens as a student of philology.
 Although the school rejected applications from other young women.

 By 1892, two sisters, Alexandra and Aggeliki Panagiotou were admitted to the School of Medicine.
 Thiresia Roka was another philology student who received a Ph.D. in Greek literature.
 Florentia Fountoukli initially studied mathematics in Paris and continued her studies at the University of Athens.